SudoSfundo/SudoSfundo/README.md

 <p align="center"><a href="https://portfolio-10u5.onrender.com"><img width="70%" alt="Sfundo: respawned, same player, new avatar" src="./assets/spawn-coffee.svg" /></a></p>
 <br />

-Final-year IT student from South Africa 🇿🇦, building full-stack apps and leaning into AI/ML.
+Final-year IT student from South Africa, building full-stack apps and leaning into AI/ML.
+<sub>What's on my mind: Brand new day 🕸🕷🦸🏻‍♂️ yes but the Sinusitis season is upcoming.</sub>

 **About me**
 - 🎓 Undergraduate Bachelor of Computing in Software Engineering (NQF8) student researching **blockchain & consent management in healthcare**